Plans and Reports

 Newmarket Creek.
 Building upon Phase I, our pilot in the Newmarket Creek Watershed created the Newmarket Creek Water Plan and Atlas, published in 2020.
 This plan prioritizes and recommends specific projects designed to a conceptual level to establish scope, benefits and cost.
 It also identifies partnerships and opportunities to leverage funding.
 With proceeds from the first environmental impact bond in Virginia, Hampton is now designing and implementing projects envisioned in the Newmarket Creek Water Plan.

 Downtown Hampton, Phoebus, and Buckroe.
 In spring 2021, Hampton launched its second watershed-level process to identify resilience opportunities in Downtown, Phoebus, and Buckroe.
-This planning effort is ongoing, and you can learn more about the work to date and opportunities to contribute to the process online at our plan webpage.
+This planning effort is ongoing, and you can learn more about the work to date and opportunities to contribute to the process online at our plan webpage, or get a quick summary in our plan overview.
 This plan will replicate the successes of the Newmarket Creek Water Plan, while designing for the unique characteristics and conditions of three cultural, historic, and economic hubs in our city.

 - Annual Voluntary Disclosure Report for the city’s Environmental Impact Bond